-Waste management.
+3.4.1 Waste management.

 The municipality developed a draft waste management plan as required by NEMA: Waste act and determined by its powers and function.
 The Municipality is allocated the function of solid waste management.
 The function involves determination of waste disposal strategy, regulation, establishment, operation and control of waste disposal sites or facilities, refuse removal, waste minimization through recycling, re-use and waste education and awareness.
 In implementing its function the Municipality has a role to ensure that waste management systems are in place and the systems should be in line with the hierarchy of waste management according to the national waste management strategy.
 The implementation of the function is dependent on the function that is allocated to the Municipality i.e. refuse removal.
-Currently most of the waste is collected from household followed by commercial industries.
+Currently most of the waste is collected from household followed by commercial industries

-Refuse removal.
+3.4.2 Refuse removal.

 The municipality has no drop-off, garden sites, transfer station, material recovery facilities and buy-back centres for recycling.
 The municipality is relying on private companies and community programmes for recovery of the recyclables.
 The companies such as Nampak, CONSOL, Mondi, Transpaco, Collect-a-can and Consol have contracted a service provider for the recovery of K4 box, cans, plastic bottles, clear and mixed plastics, white paper and glass bottles.
 There are also informal recyclers in the landfill, collecting K4 box, plastics, papers and steel.
 The municipality has a challenge of providing refuse removal service to the rural community.
-A pilot project has been initiated by the municipality to provide for refuse removal services in certain areas within the rural villages.